metaborg/spoofax-releng/README.md

-# Metaborg release engineering repository
+# Metaborg release engineering

 This repository contains all sub-repositories, projects, and scripts required to build our Java components, Spoofax, and Sunshine.

-## Short description
+# Short build description

 This description skips over details and just provides the commands to build Spoofax and Sunshine.
 See the next section for a detailed description of the builds.